 He speaks about green design for all types of buildings, about materials selection, about the design of "living buildings" at the cutting edge of resource efficiency, and about the ethical basis and implications of green building.

 Videos of talk excerpts and interviews, speaking testimonials, an audio program, and information about his books are available here.
-To discuss Jason McLennan as a possible speaker, please call 408-865-0888, or send us an email message here.
+To explore engaging Jason McLennan, visit his website for more details as well as for contact information here.

 A Division Of